reidrac/swift-nbd-server/README.rst

 - The default 64KB object size is a wild/random guess, other values could be better.
-- It can be used over the Internet but the performance is dependant on the bandwidth, so it's recommended that the storage is accessible via LAN (or same data center with 100mbps or better).
+- It can be used over the Internet but the performance is dependant on the bandwidth, so it's recommended that the storage is accessible via LAN (or same data center with 100 mbps or better).